COPYRIGHT 2004 – 2020

-A maximum-effort search expedition is planned for June 2017.
-We have the backing, equipment and personnel to conduct a two-week duration ground search of the East New Britain jungle where the Earhart Electra is likely resting, based on re-analysis of witness accounts, new data/analysis, area limitation studies, and previous searches.
+A maximum-effort search expedition occurred in June 2017.
+We had the backing, equipment and personnel to conduct a two-week duration ground search of the East New Britain jungle where the Earhart Electra is likely resting, based on re-analysis of witness accounts, new data/analysis, area limitation studies, and previous searches.
+Environmental conditions precluded an successful outcome.

 The 2017 New Britain Expedition was completed.
-We will have results soon.
+We will posts our limited results.
 See related article.

 (1) Locate the area where a bare patch of earth was seen in late 1996.
 It is known which ridgeline this bare patch was on and preliminary search of aerial photographs has located a geographic coordinate position for this site.
 Of course, the (former) bare patch will have 20 year old trees on it now, that is realized.
 This location will be the starting focus for a systematic search pattern covering most likely area(s) for wreckage.
 The tail and one engine may be separated from the main fuselage and wings (it is known one engine is attached and the tail section was recalled as “not seen”).